Patchethium/snfa/README.md

 `snfa` is released under `ISC Licence`, as shown [here](/LICENCE).

-The file `snfa/stft.py` contains code adapted from `librosa` which obeys `ISC Licence` with different copyright claim.
+The file `snfa/stft.py` and `snfa/util.py` contains code adapted from `librosa` which obeys `ISC Licence` with different copyright claim.
 A copy of `librosa`'s licence can be found in [librosa's repo](https://github.com/librosa/librosa/blob/main/LICENSE.md).

 The file `snfa/viterbi.py` contains code adapted from `torchaudio` which obeys `BSD 2-Clause "Simplified" License`.
 A copy of `torchaudio`'s licence can be found in [torchaudio's repo](https://github.com/pytorch/audio/blob/main/LICENSE).

+The testing audio file is ripped

 ## Credit